 The evidence comes from the 2019 Canadian Stroke Best Practice Guidelines1 and the 2014 Cochrane review2.

-Why we should promote the use of the affected arm?
+Why should we promote the use of the affected arm?

-Therefore, promoting the use of the affected arm and hand is crucial after a stroke.
+promoting the use of the affected arm and hand is crucial after a stroke.
 These attempts stimulate the surviving neurons and send electric signals to the affected side of the brain.

 Warning!
 If we do not promote using the affected body parts, the brain recognizes it as non-functioning.
 So,